Made with zesty lemon and savory miso, this easy 5 ingredient Lemon Miso Tahini Dressing makes vegetables tastes absolutely amazing!

 I like to purchase my miso at international stores if I have one in my area, but usually I buy it online off sites like Amazon (affiliate link to white miso here).
 It lasts forever in the fridge so don’t have to worry about using it all up before it goes bad.
 You can use it in this Lemon Miso Tahini Dressing or to make Classic Miso Soup for a simple, warming meal.

 I hope you all can give this simple Lemon Miso Tahini Dressing a try!
-Be sure to leave your comments down below, rate the recipe and share it with others!
+Be sure to leave your comments down below, rate the recipe (in the recipe card) and share it with others!

 Help The World Eat More Plants!